The Dresden Files by Jim Butcher

 Finally, the audiobooks for all of the books are fabulous.
 They are read by James Marsters, who played Spike in Buffy the Vampire Slayer.
 He does an amazing job of capturing Harry and makes the books so easy to listen to.
 The pacing and clarity are great.
 So if you would rather have a listen than a read, the audiobooks definitely do the series justice.

-I will be reviewing some of The Dresden Files series throughout the month, starting at the beginning with Storm Front.
+I look forward to reviewing The Dresden Files series on my blog as soon as I re-read the series in time for the release of Peace Talks.
 If you haven’t read the series yet then I encourage you to pick it up asap!
 The books are very good for Halloween with all the supernatural goings on in Chicago!

 Have you read any of The Dresden Files books?
 I would love to talk to you about them!